-We love serving jasmine rice as a base for saucy chicken dishes like Instant Pot butter chicken or oven baked honey garlic chicken thighs it is essential to our favorite homemade chicken soup, and sometimes I'll make a big batch to use for homemade fried rice.
+We love serving jasmine rice as a base for saucy chicken dishes like Instant Pot butter chicken, sweet and spicy Crockpot bourbon chicken, or oven baked honey garlic chicken thighs it is essential to our favorite homemade chicken soup, and sometimes I'll make a big batch to use for homemade fried rice.

 More Instant Pot Rice Recipes

-Once you've tried basic white jasmine rice in your Instant Pot, you'll love experimenting with these delicious rice recipes:
+Once you've tried basic white jasmine rice in your Instant Pot, you'll love experimenting with other delicious Instant Pot rice recipes.

 The easiest upgrade would be my Instant Pot herb butter rice, a great addition to something with a delicate sauce.